Comprehensive Care: Rehabilitation and Post-Surgery for Blind Dogs

 Frequently Asked Questions

-How can I tell if my blind dog is in pain?
+How can I tell if my blind dog is in pain, especially after surgery?

-How do I help my blind dog navigate stairs?
+How can I safely teach my blind dog to use stairs?

 Can blind dogs adapt to new environments?